MartinMueller2003/PixelRadio/docs/User_Manual/Controllers.md

 To fully utilize the RadioText features it's important to understand PixelRadio's RDS Controllers.
 There are four of them, named as follows:
+1. Serial USB Controller
-1. Serial Controller
+1. Serial TTL Controller
 2. MQTT Controller
+3. FPPD Controller
-3. HTTP Controller
+4. HTTP Controller
-4. Local Controller
+5. Local Controller

 Each controller can receive RDS (RadioText) and System commands.
 They operate independently.